Esri/public-transit-tools/edit-GTFS-stop-locations/UsersGuide.md

 5. Save your edits
 6. Stop the editing session

-For detailed information on editing in ArcMap, read about editing in the ArcGIS Help.
+For detailed information on editing in ArcMap, read about editing in the [ArcMap Help](http://desktop.arcgis.com/en/desktop/latest/manage-data/editing/what-is-editing-.htm).

 ###ArcGIS Pro

-Add stuff
+1. Click the Edit tab and use the tools on this tab to modify your stops feature class.
+2. Edit the attributes of your feature class if desired.
+Do not edit the stop_lat and stop_lon fields.
+3. Click the Save Edits button.

+For detailed information on editing in ArcGIS Pro, read about editing in the [ArcGIS Pro Help](http://pro.arcgis.com/en/pro-app/help/editing/overview-of-desktop-editing.htm).

 ##Running *2) Write New stops.txt File*